mcc-us/bookkeeping/_pages/chap02.basic.reporting.md

 **Statement of Cash Flow**:

-- Focus: Tracks the movement of cash in and out of the business over a specific period.
+- Focus: Tracks the `cash in & out` of the business over a specific period.
 - Records: Cash inflows from operating, investing, and financing activities, and cash outflows for the same categories.
 - Basis: **Uses a cash basis approach**, focusing on actual cash receipts and disbursements.
 - Example: In the previous scenario, the statement of cash flow wouldn't record the sale until the customer pays in cash.